raptorjs-legacy/rapido/README.md

 ## Configuration
 Rápido, and all of the commands, can be configured using a simple JSON file format that can be loaded from multiple locations.
-Rapidio supports configuration overrides at the directory/project-level and at the user or system level using a simple configuration search path.
+Rápido supports configuration overrides at the directory/project-level and at the user or system level using a simple configuration search path.

 **Sample .rapido config file:**